numpy/numpy/doc/neps/missing-data.rst

 treated as if they didn't exist in the array, and the operation should do its best to interpret what that means according to the data that's left.
-In this case, 'mean(a)' would compute the mean of just the values that are unmasked, adjusting both the sum and count it uses based on the mask.
+In this case, 'mean(a)' would compute the mean of just the values that are available, adjusting both the sum and count it uses based on which values are missing.
 To be consistent, the mean of an array of all missing values must produce the same result as the mean of a zero-sized array without missing value support.

 This kind of data can arise when conforming sparsely sampled data into a regular sampling pattern, and is a useful interpretation to